harlandpj/Wunderland-City-May-2022-No-Assets/README.md

 # ESSENTIAL NOTES FOR DEVELOPERS
 # ------------------------------
 #
+#
+# There is an issue with missing terrain materials in the starting forest/mountain "Wolf Hills" scene which is to be sorted out in the future as this is NOT
+# currently being developed any further now.
+I believe this is down to either importer problems OR a missing/incorrect meta file.
+TBD!
+#
 # This repository was re-created to include some missing meta files, and also had
 # a couple of directory changes to reflect inclusion of External Assets which CAN be
 # included in Source control, and those assets which CANNOT due to licence agreements on the